SPD members need a say over German coalition's fate, Scholz tells Spiegel

-BERLIN (Reuters) - Germany's Social Democrats (SPD) should involve rank-and-file members in a decision on whether to remain in the governing coalition led by Chancellor Angela Merkel's conservatives, the center-left party's most senior minister said.
+BERLIN, June 21 (Reuters) - Germany's Social Democrats (SPD) should involve rank-and-file members in a decision on whether to remain in the governing coalition led by Chancellor Angela Merkel's conservatives, the centre-left party's most senior minister said.

 Finance Minister Olaf Scholz, who made the comments in extracts from an interview with news magazine Der Spiegel, stopped short of explicitly advocating a membership ballot on the issue, however.